Computer Science and Engineering (CSE)

 A first course in the design of Very Large Scale Integrated (VLSI) systems.
 Introduction to CMOS technology; MOS transistors and CMOS circuits.
 Analysis and synthesis of CMOS gates.
 Layout design techniques for building blocks and systems.
 Introduction to CAD tools.

-Restriction: Computer Science Engineering Majors have first consideration for enrollment.
+Restrictions: Computer Science and Engineering majors have the first consideration for enrollment.

 CSE 199.
 Individual Study.
 1-4 Units.